You can get from London to Madrid by train, bus or flight.

-International entry is currently allowed for: Entry is fully open for citizens and permanent residents of United Kingdom.
+International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of United Kingdom.

-Return travel to London, United Kingdom from Spain is: Partially open.
+The current restriction level for returning to London, United Kingdom from Spain is: Partially open.

-The above information about your return travel to London, United Kingdom was last verified on 6/20/21.
-As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to London from Madrid.
+The information above was last checked on 9/16/21.
+We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to London from Madrid here.

 You should expect to travel around 783 miles (1263 km) between London and Madrid.